-CHAC Program Title and Requested Amount School Intervention/Prevention Program/ \$290,000 Grant Goal To continue CHAC's school-based Intervention/Prevention program, a comprehensive, school-based mental health service program at ten schools within the Sunnyvale Elementary School District.
+Program Title and Requested Amount School Intervention/Prevention Program/ \$290,000 Grant Goal To continue CHAC's school-based Intervention/Prevention program, a comprehensive, school- based mental health service program at ten schools within the Sunnyvale Elementary School District.
 This includes individual, group, and family therapy and Social-Emotional Learning (SEL) programs offered to third grade, fifth grade and middle school students.
 On school campuses, student individual therapy services are provided as classroom "pull-outs" during the school day; SEL programs are conducted at lunch time.
 Community Need Child and adolescent mental health disorders are the most common illnesses that children will experience under the age of 18.
 Examples include anxiety, depression, lack of self-worth, alcohol and substance abuse or addiction, violence, and suicide.
 Untreated, any of these issues can impact overall health and well-being, create an enormous burden for them and their families, and may significantly affect their chances for success in life.
-The facts are sobering at the national and local levels 1 : • 20% of school-aged children are affected by a mental health condition • 50% of all mental health conditions begin by age 14 • 11% of youth have a mood disorder • 10% of youth have a behavior or conduct disorder • 8% of youth have an anxiety disorder The Santa Clara County Children's Agenda 2018 Data book cited a UCLA study that found 75% of children with mental health needs in California do not receive treatment.
-Kidsdata.org reports the following information about Santa Clara County (SCC) Youth based on surveys: • 33% of SCC children who needed mental health services did not receive treatment • 203 youth in SCC, ages 10-24, took their own lives between 2005 and 2015 • 20% of high school students taking the 2015 California Health Kids Survey reported that they had seriously considered suicide in the past 12 months • 15.8% of SCC students, grades 7, 9, 11, reported depression related feelings between 2013 and 2015 For Sunnyvale only 7th grade data is available, with 22% of these students reporting depression related feelings between 2013 and 2015.
-33% of 7th graders of multiracial origin, 28% of Latino origin and 12% of white origin report depression related feelings.
-A recent study highlighting the need for Social Emotional learning concluded.
-"Children who are emotionally healthy have acquired skills that enable them to learn from teachers, make friends, cope with frustration, and express thoughts and feelings.
-Children with poor social-emotional skills often display difficult or disruptive behavior when www.kidsincommon.org/storage/3283/Data-Book-2018.pdf
+The facts are sobering at the national and local levels1: 20% of school-aged children are affected by a mental health condition 50% of all mental health conditions begin by age 14 11% of youth have a mood disorder 8% of youth have a behavior or conduct disorder 8% of youth have a naxiety disorder The Santa Clara County Children's Agenda 2018 Data book cited a UCLA study that found 75% of children with mental health needs in California do not receive treatment.
+Kidsdata.org reports the following information about Santa Clara County (SCC) Youth based on surveys: 33% of SCC children who needed mental health services did not receive treatment 20% of high school students taking the 2015 California Health Kids Survey reported that they had seriously considered suicide in the past 12 months 15.8% of SCC students, grades 7, 9, 11, reported depression related feelings between 2013 and 2015 For Sunnyale only 7th grade data is available, with 22% of these students reporting depression related feelings between 2013 and 2015.
+33% of 7th graders of multiracial origin, 28% of Latino or disruptive behavior when they enter school making it more difficult for teachers to teach them and 112% of white origin report depression related feelings.
+A recent study highlighting the need for Social Emotional Laping concluded4: "Children who are emotionally healthy have acquired skills that enable them to learn from teachers, make friends, cope with frustration, and express thoughts and feeling